top of page

 Opulent Mobility, curated by founder A. Laura Brody and Anthony Tusler, tells stories that humanize, uplift, and celebrate disabled artists and disability art.

 It is more crucial than ever to share art and stories that offer an opportunity for others to understand and appreciate disability culture and the challenges that disabled populations face.
 The exhibition is meant to share these artworks, support the disability community, and educate and illuminate non-disabled audiences.
-Opulent Mobility will partner with seniors at Glendale Unified School District (GUSD) to present works addressing the themes present in Opulent Mobility.[CC1]
+Opulent Mobility will partner with art students at Glendale Unified School District (GUSD) to present works addressing the themes present in Opulent Mobility.1]

 Image: Larissa Nickel, Human Limb Object /Architech Me, Still, 2014